 Her father’s voice brought her back to the present.
 “The king stayed true to Hildegard.”

 “She was an Agilolfing.”
-To seize his late brother’s lands, Charles had needed an alliance with the one of the realm’s most powerful families, one of whom ruled Bavaria.
+To seize his late brother’s lands, Charles had needed an alliance with one of the realm’s most powerful families, which included the duke of Bavaria.

 “We’re just as important,” her father replied.
 “We have allies right where the king needs them.”